Dartmouth workshop: Participants

-Shannon attended Ray's talk on July 10 and Bigelow gave a talk on August 15.
-Ray doesn't mention Bernard Widrow, but apparently he visited, along with W.A.
+Shannon attended Solomonoff's talk on July 10 and Bigelow gave a talk on August 15.
+Solomonoff doesn't mention Bernard Widrow, but apparently he visited, along with W.A.
 Clark and B.G.
 Farley.
-Trenchard mentions R. Culver and Ray mentions Bill Shutz.
+Trenchard mentions R. Culver and Solomonoff mentions Bill Shutz.
 Herb Gelernter didn't attend, but was influenced later by what Rochester learned.

-Gloria Minsky also commuted there (with their part-beagle dog, Senje, who would start out in the car back seat and end up curled around her like a scarf), and attended some sessions (without Senje).
+In an article in IEEE Spectrum, Grace Solomonoff additionally identifies Peter Milner on a photo taken by Nathaniel Rochester in front of Dartmouth Hall.

-Ray Solomonoff, Marvin Minsky, and John McCarthy were the only three who stayed for the full-time.
+Ray Solomonoff, Marvin Minsky, and John McCarthy were the only three who stayed for the full time.
 Trenchard took attendance during two weeks of his three-week visit.
 From three to about eight people would attend the daily sessions.

 Event and aftermath

 They had the entire top floor of the Dartmouth Math Department to themselves, and most weekdays they would meet at the main math classroom where someone might lead a discussion focusing on his ideas, or more frequently, a general discussion would be held.